-Bringing together the NZ Transport Agency with other parties, including Beca, to deliver a programme of safety improvements across the country.
+Bringing together the NZ Transport Agency with other parties, including Beca, the Alliance has been delivering a programme of safety improvements across the country.

 As locals know their local roads best, the Safe Roads Alliance works closely with communities and stakeholders to find solutions that best fit with how they use the road day-to-day, every day.
-The Alliance's philosophy is it's 'their road, not ours.’
+The Alliance's philosophy is it's 'their road, not ours'.

-The safety improvements will make these rural roads more forgiving of human error and reduce the chance of people dying or being seriously injured if they crash.
-Mistakes will still happen, but if these roads and roadsides can be made safer, more people might survive those crashes.
+The safety improvements will make rural roads more forgiving of human error and reduce the chance of people dying or being seriously injured if they crash.
+Mistakes will sadly still happen, but if these roads and roadsides can be made safer, more people might survive those crashes.

-The Safe Roads Alliance improvements include roadside safety barriers, wide centrelines, improved road signs and markings, rumble strips, wider road shoulders, intersection upgrades, better signage and safe and appropriate speed limits.
+Safe Roads Alliance improvements include roadside safety barriers, wide centrelines, improved road signs and markings, rumble strips, wider road shoulders, intersection upgrades, better signage and safe and appropriate speed limits.